 Description.
 We recognize voyage revenue on either a load-to-discharge or discharge-to-discharge basis.
 Voyage revenues are recognized ratably from the beginning of when product is loaded to when it is discharged (unloaded) if using a load-to-discharge basis, or from when product is discharged at the end of the prior voyage to when it is discharged after the current voyage, if using a discharge-to-discharge basis.
 However, we do not begin recognizing revenue for any of our vessels until a charter has been agreed to by the customer and us, even if the vessel has discharged its cargo and is sailing to the anticipated load port on its next voyage.
-A portion of our revenues is also generated from the offshore STS transfer of commodities, primarily crude oil and refined oil products.
-Short-term contracts for these services are recognized as services are completed based on a percentage of completion method.
-Long-term contracts are recognized over the duration of the contract period.

 Judgments and Uncertainties.
 Whether to use the load-to-discharge basis or the discharge-to-discharge basis depends on whether the customer directs the use of the vessel throughout the period of use, pursuant to the terms of the voyage charter.
-This is a matter of judgement.
+This is a matter of judgment.
 However, we believe that if the customer has the right to direct the vessel to different load and discharge ports, among other things, a voyage charter contract contains a lease, and the lease term begins on the later of the vessel's last discharge or inception of the voyage charter contract.
 As such, in this case revenue is recognized on a discharge-to-discharge basis.
 Otherwise, it is recognized on a load-to-discharge basis.
+As at December 31, 2021, 2020 and 2019, revenue from voyages then in progress were recognized on a discharge-to-discharge basis.

 Effect if Actual Results Differ from Assumptions.
 If our assessment of whether the customer directs the use of the vessel through-out the period of use is not consistent with actual results, then the period over which voyage revenue is recognized would be different and as such our revenues could be overstated or understated for any given period by the amount of such difference.
+Had revenue from voyages in progress been recognized on a load-to-discharge basis our loss from operations for the year ended December 31, 2021 would have increased by \$1.6 million.

-Vessel Lives and Depreciation
+Vessel Depreciation